MostAwesomeDude/construct/docs/advanced.rst

 >>> String(10, encoding="utf8").build("Афон")
 b'\xd0\x90\xd1\x84\xd0\xbe\xd0\xbd\x00\x00'

 You can use different bytes for padding (although they will break any encoding using those within the stream).
 Strings can also be trimmed when building.
-If you supply a too long string, the construct will chop if apart instead of raising a StringError.
+If you supply a too long string, the construct will chop it off apart instead of raising a StringError.

+To be honest, using this class is not recommended.
+There are safer ways to handle variable length strings.

 >>> String(10, padchar=b"XYZ", paddir="center").build(b"abc")
 b'XXXabcXXXX'